 For additional information on how to conduct searches on EDGAR, please see the following resources on the SEC's website:

-Lexis Securities Mosaic is a separate product from Lexis Advance, and can be accessed through its product switcher menu (the icon of nine boxes in the top left corner).
-Securities Mosaic allows for more sophisticated searching of EDGAR filings, along with other SEC documents, securities laws, Canadian company filings (SEDAR), and UK company filings.
+Intelligize is a separate product from Lexis, and can be accessed through its product switcher menu (the icon of nine boxes in the top left corner).
+It incorporates a prior platform called Securities Mosaic.
+Intelligize allows for sophisticated searching of EDGAR filings, along with other SEC documents, securities laws, Canadian company filings (SEDAR), and UK company filings.

 EDGAR contains SEC filings from 1994 to the present, but other resources provide access to older SEC filings.
 For a comprehensive overview of the resources available to members of the Stanford University Community, please see the GSB Library's research guide on Corporate Reports.

 Green Library Media & Microtext Center has various SEC filings available on microfiche; you can search for items available in the collection in Searchworks.
 The Business Library FAQ provides information about how to access to databases with pre-1994 filings.